Gear Grinder: Switch RPG Delays

 This whole thing came to a head after watching the exceptionally unexciting press event by Square Enix yesterday, and being disappointed by the lack of any mention of Dragon Quest XI on the Switch (among many other things).
-I realize that it is already been made clear that there will be a delay on the Switch port, but I still thought that an update of sorts would be communicated despite that.
-There's also hope that it will be mentioned in Nintendo's press conference tomorrow, but I'm not holding my breath for it.
+I realize that it has already been made clear that there will be a delay on the Switch port, but I still thought that an update of sorts would be communicated despite that.
+There’s also hope that it will be mentioned in Nintendo’s press conference tomorrow, but I’m not holding my breath for it.

 Then, I got to thinking about how Dark Souls: Remastered shared the same fate as Dragon Quest XI on the Switch, and why this is a bad thing for both developers and consumers.
 Now, I don’t necessarily think that they are intentionally delaying things for some unforeseeable benefit, but they really need to strive to reign in its release windows to be more inline with other consoles.

 Consider someone conscious of excessive spending and take one of their highly anticipated games (for me right now, Dragon Quest XI).
 If Dragon Quest XI releases on non-Switch consoles in September, but doesn’t release on Switch until 2019, what do you think I’m going to do?
 Yeah, I’m totally buying it on PC and will likely not purchase it again for Switch for two reasons.
 One, I generally do not revisit games unless I just adore it and/or A LOT of time has passed between releases.